 The commonly held belief that babies are born knowing how to breastfeed is simply not true!
-And this misconception can be a source of undue concern for the mother, resulting in the premature ending of breastfeeding.
+And this misconception can result in unnecessary worry for the mother, resulting in the premature ending of breastfeeding.
 I think that’s such a shame.

 It’s also worth noting that the ‘breast crawl’ reflex is a real phenomenon, and if we don’t intervene, the baby will instinctually seek the nipple out.

 Together with the rooting and sucking reflexes, the baby is primed to breastfeed; but s/he is still likely to require a little assistance to become proficient in the technique.

 Health Professionals Breast Knows Best

 I’m flummoxed by the lack of breastfeeding education in some health professionals.
 I absolutely appreciate that doctors, nurses, and the like have trained hard and passed exams that would be far beyond my capability.
 They do a fantastic job, and I have nothing but respect for them.

-From my own experience, the agonising pain of cracked nipples resulting from a poor latch can be overcome in 24 hours; blocked milk ducts can be resolved within hours or days; the excruciating pain of nipple-eczema (yep, it’s a [horrific] thing) can be resolved in a week.
+From my own experience, the agonising pain of cracked nipples resulting from a poor latch can be overcome in 24 hours; blocked milk ducts can be resolved within hours or days; the excruciating pain of nipple-eczema (yep, it’s a thing – a horrific thing!) can be resolved in a week.
 If a woman’s supply is low, it can (almost always) be fixed.

 The truth of it is there are very few women who are anatomically unable to breastfeed.

-Sadly, the perception of it being a relatively common issue is so deeply ingrained in society, some may find it difficult to hear or accept this information.
-Though I’d dearly love for things to be different, that stigma I mentioned earlier does exist, whether you breastfeed or you don’t.
-So though I support women’s choices, I anticipate ruffling some feathers.
-I know this post is provocative, despite the fact my intention is to educate and empower.
+Sadly, the perception of it being a relatively common issue is so deeply ingrained in society, many find it difficult to hear or accept this information.
+While I’d love for things to be different, that stigma I mentioned earlier does exist – whether you breastfeed or you don’t.

 The subject of breastfeeding is a profoundly personal one, and sometimes it’s easier to leave the status quo unchallenged.
 But for those keen to learn, you may be surprised to discover how much control you have over your choice to breastfeed – or not.